sarweshsuman/chatbot-codes-collection/rasa/README.md

 # Rasa NLU Sample Implementation

+Rasa-NLU provides two models out of the box,
+- MITIE
+- SpaCy + sklearn
+We can use combinations in following ways,
+ - MITIE + sklearn
+ - SpaCy _ sklearn
+> Performance of these models varies depending on the domain and dataset.

 ## This is implementation of intent classification and entity extraction using rasa framework

 Usage pattern